Easy Ways to Improve Soil Quality

 Hi Farmer Rachel.
 In our zones, I think hairy vetch can be invasive too--but it's so pretty I don't think I'd care!
 Thanks for you comments.
 I did work hard on the hub.
 Later, Jill

-Rachel Koski Nielsen from Pennsylvania, now farming in Minnesota on July 28, 2012:
+Rachel Koski Nielsen from Pennsylvania to Minnesota on July 28, 2012:

 Jill, this is a wonderful Hub!
 You obviously put a lot of time and effort into this one, and it shows.
 I especially liked your explanation of cover crops, as I'm a big believer in them myself.
 Last year, though, I mistakenly used rye grass as a cover because I waited so long to buy more crimson clover that the price had skyrocketed -- never again!
 What a difficult, insedious plant to get rid of...
 Loved the hub, voted up :)